5 Questions You Have About Open Adoption in NY & NJ

 When you place your child for adoption in New York or New Jersey, it’s doesn’t have to be a permanent goodbye.
 Today many birth parents have an open adoption with the adoptive family which allows them to receive updates and photographs of the child through the child’s 18th birthday.
 In fact, some birth parents have the opportunity to visit directly with the adoptive family, which allows them to remain an ongoing part of the child’s life.

 If you are interested in an open adoption in New York or New Jersey, we will assist you in finding an adoptive family who will support that desire and honor and embrace your communication preferences.
 Many adoptive families believe that an open adoption is best for the child and, because of that, they will embrace your desire to remain in contact after the adoption has been finalized.
-If you have questions about what open adoption means for you, you can contact us at any time by calling 914-779-1050 or submitting our online form.
+If you have questions about what open adoption means for you, you can contact us at any time by calling 914-779-1050 or contacting us online.

 To help you get a better idea of what an open adoption may look like for you, we’ve answered some of the most common questions people have about open adoption.